Standard Features on Retrofits

 This package includes a gas union, digital solenoid, manual flow meter, and a gas line from the solenoid to the gas union for purging or backing gas capability.
 The digital solenoid is integrated with the XM for programmable and manual on/off control of the gas.
 Programmable flow control is also available.

-Weld programs and data can be transferred between a PC or sever and the XM Controller wirelessly.
+Includes hardware and software that allows weld programs or data to be transferred between a PC or sever and the XM Controller wirelessly.

 Bar Code Program Selection